Centrifugal fan: Air Movement and Control Association (AMCA)

-The centrifugal fan performance tables provide the fan RPM and power requirements for the given CFM and static pressure at standard air density.
+The centrifugal fan performance tables provide the fan RPM and power requirements at a given voltage for the given CFM and static pressure at standard air density.
 When the centrifugal fan performance is not at standard conditions, the performance must be converted to standard conditions before entering the performance tables.
 Centrifugal fans rated by the Air Movement and Control Association (AMCA) are tested in laboratories with test setups that simulate installations that are typical for that type of fan.
 Usually they are tested and rated as one of four standard installation types as designated in AMCA Standard 210.

 AMCA Standard 210 defines uniform methods for conducting laboratory tests on housed fans to determine airflow rate, pressure, power and efficiency, at a given speed of rotation.
 The purpose of AMCA Standard 210 is to define exact procedures and conditions of fan testing so that ratings provided by various manufacturers are on the same basis and may be compared.
 For this reason, fans must be rated in standardized SCFM.

+Centrifugal fan (Fan Wheel + Motor + Housing) Performance table

+Centrifugal fan performance curves to ISO 12759 may be also provided for a blower. using various orifice plates to gather each data point.

+To avoid extensive analysis of performance curves and tables by the HVAC system designer, the fan energy index (FEI) has been to developed to ensure that centrifugal fans can be compared at a certain design duty point (Airflow and Static Pressure).
+Anything above 1 would be considered more efficient than the baseline, while anything below would be less.
+FEI is intended as a simple tool to allow an optimal range of speeds while avoiding excessive vibration in the region of instability (speed too slow) and fan stall (rapid static pressure decline).

+Centrifugal fan (motor + fan wheel + housing) performance tables at a given voltage and fan speed can be provided by centrifugal fan suppliers for use by a system designer to determine the expected outlet airflow at a given static pressure created by the HVAC components (filters + filter covers + ducts + registers).
+Rating tables may be provided at multiple speeds(high, medium, low) and/or voltages(12,13,24VDC).
+As noted in the theoretical table below, designing the HVAC system centrifugal fan to move the most volume of airflow across the HVAC heat exchangers to improve heat transfer rate and overall system performance can only be achieved by minimizing static pressure created by the HVAC components: air filters (keeping them unclogged), filter covers, ducting, and registers (ensuring laminar flow and no restrictions).